- FPGAs iCE40 series for a small form factor.

 Safety PLC

-FPGA-based safety PLCs process complex safety-critical control algorithms in real-time, providing high protection for personnel and equipment.
-This can improve safety, efficiency, and productivity in various applications.
+FPGA-based safety PLCs process safety-critical control algorithms in real-time, providing high protection for personnel and equipment.
+This can improve security, efficiency, and productivity in various applications.

-Integrating safety PLC on FPGA technology can help businesses meet the newest safety standards and compliance requirements.
+Integrating safety PLC can help businesses meet the newest safety standards and compliance requirements.
 It also allows for integrating several safety functions on a single platform.

-"FPGAs provide the versatility and flexibility needed to meet the ever-evolving demands of industrial automation, robotics, and energy.
-The programmability of FPGAs enables us to design highly efficient and reliable real-time systems that can adapt to changing requirements and push the boundaries of performance.
-This makes FPGAs a powerful tool for addressing the most challenging problems in these industries."
+"FPGAs provide the versatility and flexibility needed to meet the ever-evolving demands of industrial automation, robotics, and energy sectors.
+The programmability of FPGAs enables us to design highly efficient real-time systems that can adapt to changing requirements and push performance boundaries.
+This makes FPGAs a powerful tool for addressing the most complex challenges in these industries."

 — Roman Shulenkov, Head of Industrial Automation & Robotics